-SATURDAY ASSIGNMENT (SA)
+Saturday Assignment (SA)

-Saturday Assignment is held on Saturday mornings for one (1) hour.
+Saturday Assignment is held on Saturday mornings for 1 hour.

-SATURDAY SCHOOL (SS) GUIDELINES
+Saturday School (SS) Guidelines

 - Students are to enter the building through the main entrance.
-The student will be escorted to a designated room by the program supervisor. - Students will not be admitted to the school after 8:00 a.m.
-Failure to report will result in further disciplinary action. - The program goes from 8:00 a.m. until 11:00 a.m.
+The student will be escorted to a designated room by the program supervisor. - Failure to report on time will result in further disciplinary action. - Saturday School times are determined by the building site.
 There is no release for lunch.
 Time spent will be divided into academic study, performance of service, and a self-evaluation time relating to the behavioral infraction. - The student will conduct himself/herself in an appropriate manner during the entire time.
 Normal classroom behavior is expected.
 Failure to do so will result in the student being sent home and reassigned the appropriate disciplinary action. - Assignments will be obtained by the student from the student's teachers for completion.
 The student is to bring textbooks. - The student is responsible for transportation to and from school.